 Given all of this, it is a good idea to have a plan for staving of those feelings of loneliness.

-How to Combat Loneliness
+How to Combat Loneliness in Sobriety

 Take time to grieve the loss of alcohol in your life.
 You may have lost some friends and certain social situations may no longer be viable for you right now.